 If you’ve ever tried to send money overseas, chances are you’ve been asked for an IBAN code.

-Some countries use them, some countries don’t – and to those who don’t regularly deal with them, it can all seem a little bit confusing.
+Some countries use them, some countries don’t.
+To those who don’t regularly deal with them, it can all get a little confusing.
 But not to worry, we’re about to make it all seem much clearer for you, and hopefully make it easier for you to send money internationally.

 Here’s everything you need to know about IBAN Codes.